 This post contains affiliate links

 For this guide to choosing the best zinc sunscreen Australia has to offer, I’m going to get straight into the sunscreen reviews of the best zinc oxide sunscreens from Australian brands, but please keep on reading.
-At the end of the post, I cover more about what to consider when choosing a sunscreen, what natural sunscreen ingredients to look for and more background about why the sun is more dangerous in Australia than the sun you might be used to in other countries
+At the end of the post, I cover more about what to consider when choosing a zinc oxide sunscreen in Australia, what natural sunscreen ingredients to look for and more background about why the sun is more dangerous in Australia than the sun you might be used to in other countries.

-As part of this post, I’ve trialled and done research into a number of different Australian sunscreen brands of zinc creams.
+As part of this post about zinc sunscreen in Australia, I’ve trialled and done research into a number of different Australian sunscreen brands of zinc creams.
 I’m not a scientist – I’m just a mum trying to choose the best sunscreen for my family.
-I was kindly sent samples of sunscreen to try from some of the brands.
-All opinions are my own.
-Some of the links that appear in the post are affiliate links which means I receive a commission if you go on to purchase through the link at no extra cost to you.
+I was kindly sent samples of Australian sunscreen to try from some of the brands.
+All opinions about the best physical sunscreen in Australia are my own.
+Some of the links that appear in the post are affiliate links which means I receive a commission if you go on to purchase the zinc sunblock through the link at no extra cost to you.

 Love the beach but want to stay protected?
 Check out this post about the best beach shades in Australia.